 - Lack of breast development by age 13

-- Lack of menstruation 2 ½ years or more after initial breast development
+- Lack of menstruation 2 and one-half years or more after initial breast development

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 Your child's milestones and growth record will be reviewed.
 This may be enough to make the diagnosis.